particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 **I missed my bus because I was hypnotized by the fancy scrolling OLED screen.**
 * Don't worry, it happens to the best of us.

+If you have issues that can't be solved here, post on our [community forums](https://community.particle.io/c/troubleshooting).

-## Tutorial #3: Slack-Integrated Conference Room Monitor
+## Tutorial #3: Conference Room Monitor
 Wouldn’t it be awesome to be able to know whether someone is occupying your office’s conference room, without getting up from your desk?
 In this tutorial, you’ll learn how to use the Maker Kit PIR motion sensor, and how to integrate it with Slack using webhooks.
 PIR sensors detect subtle changes in infrared light, so they're particularly good for sensing people, animals, or other warm (or bright, since many lights also produce infrared) objects -- regardless of whether it's dark or not.
 There are many use cases for this, but for this tutorial we’re going to make a Slack channel that gets real-time updates of whether a conference room is in use.

+<iframe height="168" src="https://www.youtube.com/embed/IdVDryxmjjo?rel=0" frameborder="0" allowfullscreen></iframe>

 ### Set up a Slack Incoming Webhook
 A Slack Incoming Webhook listens for data from an external source and then posts it to a Slack channel of your choosing.